axel22/Ctries/README.md

 The implementation is written in Scala (http://www.scala-lang.org/), a statically compiled language for the JVM.
 It is fully compliant with the collection package from the Scala standard library.

-More info about Ctries can be found at http://infoscience.epfl.ch/record/166908/files/ctries-techreport.pdf.
-This is a nice introduction to Ctries, along with a correctness proof.
-A more up-to-date writeup (more coherent with the current version of the code, and which describes the snapshot operation) is available at http://lamp.epfl.ch/~prokopec/ctries-ppopp.pdf.
+More info about Ctries:
+- http://infoscience.epfl.ch/record/166908/files/ctries-techreport.pdf - this is a nice introduction to Ctries, along with a correctness proof
+- http://lamp.epfl.ch/~prokopec/ctries-snapshot.pdf - a more up-to-date writeup (more coherent with the current version of the code) which describes the snapshot operation

 ## How to run